January 2, 2019

 Sean is someone to follow if you want to build better Vue apps with Webpack.

 The driving force behind Vue-test-utils, Vue.js core team member, Manning author, and unquestionable expert on testing.
-Although not a Twitter power user, you can find some of his articles on Medium and he’s also quite active on GitHub.
+Although not a Twitter power user, you can find some of his articles here and he’s also quite active on GitHub.